 If you’re interested in a real desert island experience, take a ferry to nearby Agistri, where it seems there are more cats than people.
 Although most restaurants close in low-season, there is a grocery and a family run souvlaki grill (open at night only) in the village of Megalochori.
 Agistri is great for walking, so break out your hiking shoes and start exploring.
 You can walk from one side of the island to the other in a day.

 Prices and logistics: Athens has a modern airport, served by many European budget airlines.
-Trains and metros from the airport are easy to navigate and take you to the heart of Athens and the port of Piraeus.
-You can purchase ferry tickets at booths at the port in Pireaus the day you depart, or pre-book online, if you like to plan ahead.
+Trains and metros from the airport are easy to navigate and take you to the heart of Athens and the port city of Piraeus.
+You can purchase ferry tickets at booths near the ferry landing in Piraeus the day you depart, or pre-book online, if you like to plan ahead.
 Fares run about €8 per person, each way.
-Reservations are not required for hotel rooms on Aegina and Agistri if you are traveling in the in low-season, and you can easily find a simple room with a view of the sea for under €50.
+Reservations are not required for hotel rooms on Aegina and Agistri if you are traveling in the low-season, and you can easily find a simple room with a view of the sea for under €50.
 Dining out is cheap, and the food is delicious!
 A Souvlaki lunch or dinner for two with beer runs about €12.